The homology of $\mathrm{tmf}$: Introduction

 This paper is organized as follows.
-Section 2 reviews the language of stacks and, in particular, the role of the moduli stack $M_{FG}$ of formal groups; it also states the results we need about $\tmf$.
-Section 3 describes how Wood's theorem can be used to compute $H^*(ko; \mathbb{Z}/2)$ and introduces some of the relevant ideas.
-Section 4 is purely algebraic and describes a vector bundle on the stack $\mell$.
-Section 5 shows that this vector bundle arises from an eight cell complex.
-Section 6 contains the proofs of the main results at the prime $2$.
-In Sections 7 and 8, we describe the modifications at odd primes and obtain the Adams-Novikov spectral sequence for $\tmf$.
+Section 2 reviews the language of stacks and, in particular, the role of the moduli stack $M_{FG}$ of formal groups and states the results we need about $\tmf$.
+Section 3 is purely algebraic and describes a vector bundle on the stack $\mell$.
+Section 4 shows that this vector bundle arises from the eight cell complex $DA(1)$ and discusses the analog at odd primes.
+Section 5 contains the main remaining computations, in particular, of the homology.

-We emphasize that the results of this paper are not new, but proofs of some of them have not formally appeared in the literature; as such, we have tried to write this paper in an expository manner.